How to make webinars that convert? Change leads into customers

 Webinars can help with creating a concise image of your company.
 By spreading insightful knowledge, you can easily become perceived as an expert in your field, and thus gain trust within your audience.
 It’s also a great form of online marketing, based on valuable content.

-The ability to tell a compelling story is a game-changer when hosting a webinar.
+The ability to tell a compelling story is a game-changer when hosting a webinar that convert.
 People want authenticity, so refer to examples that you know from your own experience and make it personal.
 It’s an opportunity to teach your attendees the hands-on methods that you’ve tested in real life and used successfully.
 Have you established a company from scratch and achieved skyrocketing results?
-Make a webinar out of it and prepare a few lessons to learn, based on your story.
+Make a webinar that convert and prepare a few lessons to learn, based on your story.

 #3 “Stay tuned for an upcoming event”

 When you know what you would like to talk about and why, then think about the marketing strategy.
 To make a webinar that converts, after identifying your audience, choose the platforms that are the most relevant.
 Here is a list of useful tips on how to set up a Facebook campaign to achieve an outstanding conversion rate.
 Pay attention to creating a robust promotion that starts early enough and remember to still talk about a webinar after it ends.

 If you think about promoting to build webinar that convert, make the most of an email campaign.
 Send reminders via email but try to avoid spamming and send them only to the list of interested participants.
 What to do if you don’t have an email list?
 You can drive traffic to your registration page by social media posts and ads or guest posts to build up your contact base.
 You can reach new leads by sending a link to your webinar directly via email.
 Why is it so important?
 According to this study, the standard webinar conversion rate from opening an email to purchasing, is around 23%, which is 23 times more than on social media posts - where conversion rates are lower than 1%.